gajus/slonik/README.md

 Returns value of the first column of every row in the result set.

-* Throws `DataIntegrityError` if query returns multiple rows.
+* Throws `DataIntegrityError` if query returns multiple columns.

 Example: